gonzalo123/flask_k8s_tutorial/README.md

       - "6379:6379"
 ```

+I can execute it

+> docker-compose up

-Docker compose is pretty straightfordward.
+Docker compose is pretty straightforward.
 But, what happens if our production environment is a cluster? docker-compose works fine in a single host.
 But it our production environment is a cluster, we´ll face problems (we need to esure manually things like hight avaiavility and things like that).
 Docker people tried to answer to this question with Docker Swarm.
 Basically Swarm is docker-compose within a cluster.
 It uses almost the same syntax than docker-compose in a single host.
 Looks good, ins't it?
 OK.
 Nobody uses it.
 Since Google created their Docker conainer orchestator (Kubernetes, aka K8s) it becames into the de-facto standard.
 The good thing about K8s is that it's much better than Swarm (more configurable and more powerfull), but the bad part is that it isn't as simple and easy to understand as docker-compose.

 Let's try to execute our proyect in K8s: